ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         ```
         > An error and/or a non-processable response could be detected and handled at any stage of making a request and also deferred (via escaping completion handlers) to the original request maker where the information can be processed in a certain way.
 For example, an API request to a protected source expects some parsable data, even if an internal error occurs, but calling an RP-initiated logout endpoint may produce no data to handle.

+        Here, if the `performAction(_:)` method produces an error, we attempt to re-authorize the RP and then to replay the API request by passing a completion handler in the `authorizeRp(issuerUrl:configuration:completion:)` method.

-        Let's now prepare a call to the userinfo endpoint, the location which we should be able to retrieve from the OIDC configuration document captured by AppAuth in the authorization state:
+        Let's now prepare a call to the userinfo endpoint—the location which we should be able to retrieve from the OIDC configuration document captured by AppAuth in the authorization state:

          ```swift
         // ViewController.swift